nik-netlox/loxilight-oss/docs/design/architecture.md

 As shown in the above figure, Loxilight consists of multiple components.

-### Loxilightd
+### loxilightd

-Loxilightd runs as light weight daemon and contains runtime control channel for various data-planes supported by Loxilight (eBPF/DPU) etc. It opens up a [nanomsg](https://nanomsg.org)  based high performance communication channel to hook up with various Kubernetes and other control plane components like CNI, LoxiAgent as well as CLI.
+loxilightd runs as light weight daemon and contains runtime control channel for various data-planes supported by Loxilight (eBPF/DPU) etc. It opens up a [nanomsg](https://nanomsg.org)  based high performance communication channel to hook up with various Kubernetes and other control plane components like loxiCNI, loxiAgent as well as CLI.
 It also uses a proprietary compiler driven technology to support various data-plane backends.

-Loxilightd also contains its own custom eBPF loader to load the loxilight eBPF data-plane and other DPU data-plane components.
+loxilightd also contains its own custom eBPF loader to load the loxilight eBPF data-plane and other DPU data-plane components.

-### Loxilight data-plane(s)
+### loxilight DP (s)

 #### 1. eBPF data-plane